sean-stapleton-doyle/csvtk/README.md

 ## Usage

-All commands support reading from stdin using `-` or by omitting the filename, enabling powerful command chaining.
+All commands support reading from stdin using `-` or by omitting the filename.

 ### View CSV Files

-Open an interactive viewer with keyboard navigation, horizontal scrolling, and filtering:
+Open a basic viewer:

 ```bash
 csvtk view myfile.csv